yunkiyau/ElectronSpinResonance_in_Microdiamonds/README.md

 > ⚠️ This project was conducted under supervision at the University of Sydney Quantum Control Laboratory.
 > Code and documentation are shared for academic review and demonstration purposes only.
-> Please contact me (yunki.yau@gmail.com) before reusing or redistributing any portion of this work.
+> Please contact me (yyau2516@uni.sydney.edu.au or yunki.yau@gmail.com) before reusing or redistributing any portion of this work.